 Do I need probate:

 Do I need probate for small holdings with insurance companies, banks etc?
-A grant may not be needed where:
+A grant may not be needed where everything is straightforward and/or:

 - the person who died left less than £5,000.